How to write a Belgian-style CV and cover letter plus tips on job interviews in Belgium to give you the best chance of finding a job in Belgium.

 - Maintain eye contact (but don’t stare the interviewer out).

-- The interview may start with some small talk to put you at your ease but the interview itself will probably be fairly formal.
+- The interview may start with some small talk to put you at ease.
+The interview itself will probably be fairly formal.

 - Belgians value compromise and negotiation so try to give specific examples to demonstrate your skill in this area.